Safety Tips for Highway Driving with the Big Rigs

 Sometimes, stopping your vehicle on the highway or on the shoulder is unavoidable.
 Remember, however, that there are few things more dangerous to all passengers and vehicles on the road than another vehicle stalled in a travel lane.
 If there is any way you can drive your vehicle entirely off the highway and also off the shoulder, do so.

-Think ahead.
 If your vehicle seems to be developing mechanical problems or your gas gauge is near “empty”, don’t wait to take action to resolve these difficulties.
 Many a fatality has occurred when a tractor trailer driver fails to recognize soon enough that the vehicle ahead in his travel lane is at a dead stop.
-The trucker can’t come to a halt in time and ploughs into the rear of the stalled vehicle.
+The trucker can’t come to a halt in time and slams into the rear of the stalled vehicle.
 Ordinarily, the automobile’s occupants don’t stand a chance under these circumstances.

 It is best for you and your passengers to get out of harm’s way entirely if you can exit your broken down vehicle safely.
 After you activate your hazard lights, get as far off the highway as possible and as quickly as you can.
 Another auto or truck may crash into the rear of your car, and one or both vehicles could be knocked off the roadway in your direction.
 Keep in mind, however, that abandoning your vehicle on the road itself is extraordinarily dangerous for approaching vehicles.